verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

 The VPP is developed with Python 3 and available for QGIS version 3.x (QGIS 3.2.3-Bonn is used in making of this guide).
 This plugin requires the installation of GDAL, NumPy, ExifTool.
 GDAL and NumPy are normally included in QGIS already.
 [ExifTool](https://exiftool.org/) is an external library for reading and writing metadata in photos.
 VPP uses ExifTool to access drone photo's metadata tags.

-To install ExifTool, download from the [official website](https://exiftool.org/) the suitable version (Windows or Linux/MacOS).
-The downloaded file is a compressed file (.zip on Windows and .tar.gz in Linux/MacOS).
-Note that the Linux version can be used in MacOS also, and is the tested version.
+To install ExifTool, download from the [official website](https://exiftool.org/) the suitable version to your machine (Windows or Linux/MacOS).
+Note that the Linux version can be used in both Linux and MacOS machines.
+The downloaded file is a compressed <b>.zip</b> file on Windows, or <b>.tar.gz</b> in Linux/MacOS.
 Then, extract the file to a folder (see Figure 1).
-The folder name is free to choose.
+It is free to choose the folder path.

-One more thing is a "<b>.ExifTool_config</b>" file is required.
+In addition, a "<b>.ExifTool_config</b>" file is required.
 This file can be downloaded from the [VPP's tool folder](https://github.com/verticalphotoplacer/VerticalPhotoPlacer/tree/master/tool).
-Please download and insert it to the ExifTool folder (see Figure 1).
+Please download and insert it to your ExifTool folder (see Figure 1).

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/exiftool_folderstructure.png?raw=true" alt="ExifTool folder structure">